Finsternavy/MazeProjectJava/README.md

 * Line 1: Dimensions of the maze.
 First integer is rows, second is columns
 * Line 2: Starting position of the maze.
 Same format as above.
 * Line 3: Finish or Goal position of the maze.
 Same format.
-* Each remaining line are indexes where walls will be placed.
+* Each remaining line are indexes where walls will be placed. (*Be careful when changing indexes!
+Index should be 1 less than the specified dimensions.
+If dimensions are 10, 10; putting a wall index of 10,10 will result in an out of bounds exception and the program will not compile.
+Remember indexes start at 0.)*

 This format can be modified.
 The input file is read by finding the next integer in the file.
 Each step will locate two integers (Rows, Columns).